pigshell/pigshell/src/doc/psty.md

 _Psty_ is implemented as a single standalone Python file weighing < 1000 lines, and requires only a standard Python 2.7 distribution.
-It can run on Linux and Mac OS.
-A Windows port is in the works.
+It can run on Linux and Mac OS. _Psty_ is reported to partially work (local file and proxy services) on Windows under Cygwin.

 Installation
 ------------